 - Preheat oven to 350 degrees F. Prepare a 9 x 13-inch baking pan with parchment paper as handles and baking spray; set aside.

-- In a separate bowl, combine dry ingredients and whisk; set aside.
+- In a separate bowl, combine the salt, flour, baking powder and whisk; set aside.

 - In the bowl of a mixer, cream together butter and 1⅓ cup of sugar.